-You’ve decided to sell your business and may now be wondering who might be your best buyer.
+You’ve decided to sell your business and may now be wondering who might be the right buyer for your company.
 As you may undoubtedly have to finance a portion of the sales price (i.e. take a “balance of sale” or an “earn-out”) you will also want to consider your likelihood of collecting that amount.
 One of the following should be the right buyer for your company:

 Strategic Buyers that normally operate in the same or related field as you and may be either looking to expand their market reach and/or product line or eliminate a competitor.
 Their initiative may be internal and/or due to pressure from their suppliers, clients or advisors.
 Strategic buyers typically know your sector as well as you and usually have the most to gain from an acquisition; one can assume they can afford to pay the most for your business.
 They probably have an established track record making it easier for you to evaluate the risk of closing a deal with them.
 Such buyers will typically be there for the long-term, however their intention may be to shut your business and consolidate it into their operations.

 Financial Buyers, such as private equity investors, are in the business of acquiring companies at the best price possible and improving their value and profitability in order to sell them at a greater price.
 Financial buyers have highlevel business expertise and will typically maximize financial leverage and cut costs and possibly combine your business to another in order to generate sufficient profits to cover debt service.
 Financial buyers will look towards realizing a gain via a public offering or a sale of the business within a five to seven-year time horizon.
 In most cases, verifying a financial buyer’s track record, investment strategy and management style is relatively easy.